rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 `Iterator` trait will specify the concrete type for `Item`, and the `next` method will return an `Option` containing a value of that concrete type.

-#### Associated Types vs. Generics

-Associated types might seem like a similar concept to generics, in that they allow us to define a function without specifying what types it can handle.
+Associated types might seem like a similar concept to generics, in that the latter allow us to define a function without specifying what types it can handle.
 So why use associated types?

 Let’s examine the difference between the two concepts with an example from Chapter 13 that implements the `Iterator` trait on the `Counter` struct.
 In